PeterCamilleri/CX16/docs/vm_layouts.md

 __\*__ - The lowest 2K of memory are reserved for the zero and stack pages plus six pages for the use of the BASIC interpreter.

+__heap__ - This optional region is used for dynamic memory allocation, assuming your VM supports that feature.

+__stack__ - The generalized VM stack, assuming your VM supports that feature.

 As can be seen, everything is in low RAM.
 With 40K there's enough here to get quite a bit of work done.
 This option keeps things simple with all addresses being simple 16 values that map directly to native addresses.
 No